adaptlearning/adapt-contrib-textInput/README.md

 **_isRandom** (boolean): Setting this value to `true` will cause the `_items` to appear in a random order each time the component is loaded.
 The default is `true`.

+**_recordInteraction** (boolean) Determines whether or not the user's answer(s) will be recorded on the LMS via cmi.interactions.
+Default is `true`.
+For further information, see the entry for `_shouldRecordInteractions` in the README for [adapt-contrib-spoor](https://github.com/adaptlearning/adapt-contrib-spoor).

 **_allowsAnyCase** (boolean): This setting determines whether or not the learner's input must match the uppercase and lowercase letters of the supplied answer/s.
 Set to `false` if case-sensitivity is required for a correct answer.
 The default is `true`.

 **_questionWeight** (number): A number which reflects the significance of the question in relation to the other questions in the course.
 This number is used in calculations of the final score reported to the LMS.